Probability Theory II

-To give a theoretical basis and problem solving skills within the subject probability theory for further studies in the mathematical and statistical sciences.
+To give a theoretical basis within the subject Probability theory for further studies in Mathematical statistics.

 On completion of the course, the student should be able to:

-- account for and use the theory of multivariate probability distributions;
+- use and account for the concept of conditioning;

 Lectures and problem solving sessions.